We start to summarize the need of the market and what that means.

 The market is volatile and needs speed, flexibility and deliverables that becomes more and more complex for an organisation to find the solution to.
 The solution involves more and more the total organisation, as well as the customers and end users.

-Now when we know the market need, we can negate its need as well and put at the top of the Prefilled Root Cause Analysis Map for organisations.
+Now when we know the market need, we can negate its need as well and put at the top of the Prefilled Problem Picture Analysis Map for organisations.
 That will give us a problem description when we cannot meet the market need.
 The symptoms in the map will cover any organisation and its deliverables.

 When we ask why we have this problem, we can find multiple symptoms and after many why, also their connections to the root causes, our negated principles.